Queretaro City is one of the best cities in Mexico that you can visit. Here are 18 of the Best Things to Do and See in Queretaro City. Enjoy!

 It is also a very important historical site itself since it was here that Emperor Maximilian of Habsburg and his minions were executed under orders of President Benito Juarez.
 Did you know that Mexico once had an Austrian Emperor as its illegitimate ruler?

 Mexican history sure is a weird one my wonder friends!!!
+Learning more about Mexico is definitely one of the best things to do and see in Queretaro City.

 When it comes to traditional Mexican handcraft, Queretaro isn’t as high on the list as Oaxaca City or San Cristobal de las Casas in Chiapas but you can still find some very unique and detailed works of art.